Sharp To Americans: You Don't Want to Buy a Sharp-Brand TV

 It sure did pay the bills back in the '80s when I worked in TV/VCR repair.
 The TV sets regularly caught fire when the flyback transformers carbonized (prompting a class action lawsuit and a huge settlement), and their VCRs were a constant source of mechanical issues, far worse than most of the competition.

-Article is paywalled (Score:1)
+Article is paywalled (Score:3, Informative)

 and I'm not giving my money to Rupert Murdoch.